Our Walking Tour of San Francisco with a Baby (with Itinerary!)

 I was impressed by the stunning view of the Golden Gate Bridge from Bubba Gump Shrimp Company at Pier 39.
 However, the food is pedestrian.
 Our little kids enjoy the food, as well.

-Had a few beverages at Pier 39?
+Is it potty time?
 Take a pit stop.
 Public toilets along the pier are part of the city’s Pit Stop Program.
 The city developed these facilities due to a concern about the lack of restrooms downtown.
 The toilets are self-cleaning and accessible to those with disabilities.
 They also provide clean and safe toilets, sinks, and needle receptacles.

 Ghirardelli Square- Chocolate Marketplace